-Holland is a blue-collar town, with 46.80% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Holland is generally considered to be a blue-collar town.
+46.80% of the Holland workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Holland is a town of transportation and shipping workers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Holland who work in office and administrative support (16.57%), maintenance occupations (7.27%), and sales jobs (5.81%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.85% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.